 7 Days in Cape Town – Day 5 // Visit Robben Island

-Dive into South Africa’s turbulent past on a half-day trip to Robben Island.
+On day 5 of your 7 days in Cape Town, dive into South Africa’s turbulent past on a day trip to Robben Island.
 The small island lies 7km off Bloubergstrand and 9km off Table Bay.
 Many shipwrecks litter the surrounding reefs, and there is allegedly still sunken gold here.

 Apart from getting a closer look at South Africa’s most notorious former prison, Robben Island itself also has a unique history.
 The island has been home to a leper colony, housed a mental institute, was a military base and a whaling station, and most noteworthy where Nelson Mandela served 18 years of his 27-year sentence.